exoplatform/exo-documentation/docs/Administration.rst

 In the Manage Rules page, you will find a table of all rules in the platform.
 Every rule have:

-- Title: A descriptive title of the rule
+- Title: A significant title of the rule.

 - Description: A detailed description of the rule, so that you can understand the rule goal.